Royalty audit information

 - receive an explanation of the results or findings

-- be given an opportunity to discuss any aspect of the findings with the auditors
+- an opportunity to discuss any aspect of the findings with the auditors

 - ask the auditors about the royalty assessment calculated by the audit